-• · $\boxtimes$ tyr an oically chand (c) the a on requested (check all that apply): Level I proposals include campus initiatives racterized by (a) minimal costs; (b) clear adherence to approved campus mission; absence of significant programmatic impact on other institutions within the Montana system and Community Colleges.
-1. 2.
-Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); Eliminating existing majors, minors, options and certificates via a Program Termination Checklist; 3.
-4. 5.
-6. Adding new minors or certificates where there is a major; Adding new minors or certificates where there is an option in a major; Departmental mergers and name changes; Program revisions; and 7.
-Distance delivery of previously authorized degree programs. ch ite or ief acader ms for inc designee Level II documentation: With Level II documentation circulated to all campus mic officers in advance, the Commissioner or designee may propose additional lusion in the Level I process.
-For these items to move forward, the Commissioner must reach consensus with the chief academic officers.
-When consensus is not e Commissioner or designee will move the item to the Level II review process.
-1. 2.
-Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; 3.
-Consolidating existing programs and/or degrees.
-Sc do pu re pr cience Deg cumentati ablic sector gular Boar ovision wil Certificate or A.A.S. degree programs: Certificate or Associate of Applied gree Programs may be submitted as Level I proposals, with memo and backup on, when they are offered in cooperation with and/or at the request of private or partners and the decision point to offer the program is not consistent with the d of Regents program approval process.
-Level I approval for programs under this I be limited to two years.
-Continuation of a program beyond the two years will normal program approval process as Level II Proposals.
+$\boxtimes$ A. Level I action requested (check all that apply): Level I proposals include campus initiative typically characterized by (a) minimal costs; (b) clear adherence to approved campus missed and (c) the absence of significant programmatic impact on other institutions within the Mont University System and Community Colleges. ion; Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); Eliminating existing majors, minors, options and certificates via a Program Termination Checklist; Adding new minors or certificates where there is a major; Adding new minors or certificates where there is an option in a major; Departmental mergers and name changes; Program revisions; and Distance delivery of previously authorized degree programs.
+B. Level I with Level II documentation : With Level II documentation circulated to all campus chief academic officers in advance, the Commissioner or designee may propose additional items for inclusion in the Level I process.
+For these items to move forward, the Commission or designee must reach consensus with the chief academic officers.
+When consensus is no achieved, the Commissioner or designee will move the item to the Level II review process. ner Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; Consolidating existing programs and/or degrees.
+C. Temporary Certificate or A.A.S. degree programs: Certificate or Associate of Applied Science Degree Programs may be submitted as Level I proposals, with memo and backup documentation, when they are offered in cooperation with and/or at the request of private of public sector partners and the decision point to offer the program is not consistent with the regular Board of Regents program approval process.
+Level I approval for programs under the provision will be limited to two years.
+Continuation of a program beyond the two years will require the normal program approval process as Level II Proposals.